Last Updated: February 2026 10 min read

 • No Florida state tax.
 Florida has no state income tax, so there's no state capital gains.
 Read more about all costs of selling in Florida.

 FL Home Buyers can accommodate 1031 Exchange timelines.
-If you're doing a reverse exchange or are on a tight deadline, our cash closing process can close in as little as 7 days to meet your IRS filing requirements.
+If you're doing a reverse exchange or are on a tight deadline, our cash closing process can close when title, payoff, access, and seller documents are ready to meet your IRS filing requirements.

 Frequently Asked Questions